akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “What’s a dare?” the younger demanded to know, voice loud and eyes wide.

 “A vow,” corrected the father.
 “It was a vow.
 Sworn before the whole court.
-The next girl to walk into the hall would be wed to his son, whether princess or plain folk like us.”
+The next girl to walk into the hall would be wed to his son, whether a king's daughter or plain folk like us.”

 Beatrice pressed her hand to her stomach, which had begun to hurt.